-Hair testing for cocaine and other common drugs of abuse is regularly used in child and family law cases across to the world to allow courts to establish a change in drug abuse patterns.
+Hair strand drug testing for cocaine and other common drugs of abuse is regularly used in child and family law cases across to the world to allow courts to establish a change in drug abuse patterns.
 However there exists some confusion as to what the testing offers and what its limitations are.

 DNA Legal, along with two other leading testing firms, were asked by The Honourable Mr Justice Peter Jackson to intervene in the case of Re H. Together we were able to help the Court understand both the science behind the testing, if and why differences between testing company results exist and what can be done to present results in the most accessible way.